 - The likely forces that must be resisted by the ilio-lumbar and the supraspinous ligament (shown in blue) when sitting in the usual lumbar support seat, which allows backward tilting of the pelvis, with a bodyweight 40kg (excluding the legs) can be calculated.
 Simple moments about the centre of the L5 disk suggests a ligament tension of about 70 kg (700 Newtons).
 This is probably a worst-case estimate.
 (JD Gorman)

-The adverse effects have been long and variously described ☛Importance of MOVEMENT→.
-There is a recognition that prolonged constrained static postures are uncomfortable and deleterious for both spinal and general health.
+The adverse effects have been long and variously described Prolonged constrained static postures are uncomfortable and deleterious for both spinal and general health. ☛Importance of MOVEMENT→.
 Recently there has been interest in continuous small amplitude movement for upright chairs, the chair re-aligning with the users centre of gravity, and termed ‘Dynamic Seating’.
 Exercise is required to maintain this position.
 This provides proprioceptive feedback and frequent small amplitude pressure changes which may be comforting for short periods and helps multifidus muscle action.
 Rani Lueder gives a review account (Lueder R 2002) and the referenced evidence→is considerable.

 The pMRI evidence